 - Begin with the why: Financial acumen is a key part of educating a responsible heir, but don’t start there.
 Instead, start with the “why”.
 Why is the family where it is today?
 Educate the rising generation about the story of where the money came from.
 What were / are the hopes and dreams of the wealth creators?
 What are the underlying values of the family and individual family members?
 Take the time to educate the younger generations on how to have a healthy relationship with money.
 Explore how to navigate the social and emotional implications of being an inheritor.

 - Step back when needed: As capable as a family office may be, it should not do everything for the younger generations of a family.
 For example, if a family office handles all banking, credit cards, budgeting and bill pay, there are few financial lessons to be learned.
 A family office can provide advice and guidance, but the younger members of a family should learn to manage their own financial affairs.
 Self-sufficiency is an important educational lesson in its own right and should be framed in an exciting and positive way.
 Most young people yearn for independence, and allowing them to manage their personal finances can be particularly empowering.

 - Make it fun: Taxes, investing and spreadsheets may not be the most interesting topics to some family members.
 Therefore, a family office should find ways to engage and educate each generation in a way that brings finances to life.
 A family office can use age-appropriate games and activities to make learning fun and interactive for all generations, taking into account concepts like investing, risk tolerances, diversification, budgeting, financial statements and business plans.
 Making learning fun for all generations can help them keep a curious and adaptable mindset.

-In conclusion, with the right expertise, creativity and outside perspective, a family office can help set the rising generations of a family up for success in achieving a shared vision for lasting wealth.
+In conclusion, with the right expertise, creativity and outside perspective, a family office can help setup the rising generations of a family for success in achieving a shared vision for lasting wealth.